Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 Even though roasted coffee beans have almost no moisture content in them—a coffee roaster hits temperatures up to 1000 degrees Fahrenheit—the environment of a fridge or freezer is filled with moisture.

 So throwing a coffee bag into the freezer is a huge mistake—the beans will absorb moisture and odors and eventually taste awful.
-We recommend an airtight container for coffee storage at room temperature, but this factor is crucial in the freezer.
-When you vacuum seal coffee beans in a container that does not break its seal, you can avoid the damaging effects of moisture.
+You have to use an airtight container, preferably one dedicated to coffee storage, to vacuum seal coffee beans.
+This protects the beans not only from air but also from moisture.

-Lastly, an opaque container is ideal because it will block the damaging effects of light.
+Also, an opaque container is ideal because it will block the damaging effects of light.

 2. Freeze in Small Batches

 Assuming you have the proper storage containers and vacuum sealing ability, you should also freeze coffee in small batches.
 The whole point of freezing coffee beans is to extend their shelf life, and you only want to defrost enough beans for 1 or 2 weeks maximum.
-If you think you can avoid the damaging effects of moisture by quickly resealing the container, think again.
+If you think you can avoid the damaging effects of moisture by quickly resealing the container, think again!

 Even a few moments of warmer air contacting the frozen beans will expose them to the damaging effects of moisture.